 How to Get Insurance for a Leased Car

-Oftentimes when you sign a lease, you are agreeing to meet insurance requirements for the entire duration of your contract.
-Here are the steps to take so that you can provide your lessor with proof of insurance before leasing a vehicle:
+When you sign a lease, you are agreeing to meet insurance requirements for the duration of your contract.
+Here are the steps to take to provide your lessor with proof of insurance:

 - Choose the best car for you.

-- Speak with your leasing company to learn what the minimum insurance requirements are.
+- Ask your leasing company what the minimum insurance requirements are.

-- Determine if you want any additional coverages (like gap insurance).
+- Determine if you want any additional coverage (like gap insurance).

 - Shop around and choose an auto insurance policy.